Oripi/wix-covid-wishlist/README.md

 when creating the columns, set thier type as follows:
 * UserId - Text
-* Product - Reference - column that is referenced to the products table
+* Product - Reference (this column will reference the products table)
 * AddedDate - Date and Time
 in case you made a mistake in the column creation you can edit it via the settings of the column.
 You may get a warning message, but that's ok because we haven't used the table yet.

 Finally it's time to write some code!

-Select the Product Page andand open up the dev console by clicking on it in the lower part of the page:
+Select the Product Page and open up the dev console by clicking on it in the lower part of the page:
 ![alt wishlist popup](images/devConsole.png)
 you should see the default code:
 ```javascript